forayconsulting/google-slides-mcp/README.md

 - `get_page` - Get detailed information about a specific slide

 ### Template Tools
-- `copy_template` - Copy a Google Slides template to create a new presentation
+- `copy_template` - Copy a Google Slides template to create a new presentation (supports PPTX → Google Slides conversion)
 - `replace_placeholders` - Replace placeholder text throughout a presentation
 - `replace_placeholder_with_image` - Replace placeholder shapes with images
+- `search_presentations` - Search for presentations and templates by name in Google Drive

 ### Positioning Tools
 - `position_element` - Position and size elements using inches and alignment